voku/Arrayy/README.md

 ##### toLowerCase()

 Converts all characters in the string to lowercase.
-An alias for PHP's mb_strtolower().

 ```php
 s('FÒÔBÀŘ')->toLowerCase(); // 'fòôbàř'